buanzo/postfix-policyd-python-subject-ratelimit/README.md

 ```

 ## Logging
+The script uses the logging module, so if you use systemd journalctl is your friend.
+The maintenance script should be called from the same User via crontab.
-Logs are stored in `/var/log/subject_ratelimit_maintenance.log` and can be configured in the script files.
+Logs are stored in `/var/log/subject_ratelimit_maintenance.log`, so make sure to touch and chown appropriately.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.